Woodpecker Forest School

 The health, safety and well-being of the children and staff are always of paramount concern during woodland sessions, but the weather can be difficult to predict on any given day, especially during the winter months.
 Sometimes the weather predicted may not materialize, while in other cases, weather could change quickly over the course of the session.

-Occasionally, and at the Forest School Leader's discretion, it may be necessary to shorten the woodland session if weather conditions change or worsen, or hold the woodland session in another part of the school grounds.
+Occasionally, and at the Forest School Leader's discretion, it may be necessary to shorten or cancel the woodland session if weather conditions change or worsen.
+Timetable permitting, cancelled sessions are rescheduled.

 Forest School define extreme weather as: